 Toshiba are at the forefront of quantum information R&D and have developed the world's leading system for quantum cryptography.
 We welcome enquiries from potential users of this system or from companies or organisations interested in a commercial partnership to further develop the technology and its applications.

-Toshiba Research Europe Limited (TREL) is part of Toshiba’s global R&D activity.
-The Cambridge Research Laboratory of TREL conducts research on quantum information technology, as well as speech recognition and dialogue.
+Toshiba Europe Limited is part of Toshiba’s global R&D activity.
+The Cambridge Research Laboratory of TEUR conducts research on quantum information technology, as well as speech recognition and dialogue.

 The Quantum Information Group (QIG), led by Dr Andrew Shields, is actively researching the application of Quantum Physics to Information Technologies.
 Our interest lies not only in exploring new concepts, but also in their practical realization.